Motor Vehicle Racing on a Highway

 The prosecutor will attempt to distinguish the problems in the prior version of the statute by pointing out that the current version of the racing statute was amended and has been in effect since 2010.
 See Fla.
 Stat.
 Ann. § 316.191(2010).

 Prior courts found the statute unconstitutional because it failed to include an “element of competition” in its definition of “race.”
 State v.
 Wells, 965 So.
 2d 834, 839 (Fla.
 4th DCA 2007).
+However, the current version of the statute addresses this concern because the definition of a “race” now distinctly includes an “element of competition.”

 The statute now provides that “race” means the use of one or more motor vehicles in competition, arising from a challenge to demonstrate [the] superiority of a motor vehicle or driver and the acceptance or competitive response to that challenge, either through a prior arrangement or in immediate response, in which the competitor attempts to outgain or outdistance another motor vehicle, to prevent another motor vehicle from passing, to arrive at a given destination ahead of another motor vehicle or motor vehicles, or to test the physical stamina or endurance of drivers over long-distance driving routes.

-A race may be prearranged or may occur through a competitive response to conduct on the part of one or more drivers which, under the totality of the circumstances, can reasonably be interpreted as a challenge to race.
+A race may be prearranged or may occur through a competitive response to conduct on the part of one or more drivers, which, under the totality of the circumstances, can reasonably be interpreted as a challenge to race.

 Fla.
 Stat.
 Ann. § 3 16.191 (1)(c) (2010) (emphasis added).